Further information regarding different modes of study can be found below.

-Students can study half-time by attending the School for two or three days per week during the teaching term, and spreading all the modules required to complete a Master’s programme over two years.
+Where indicated in the table above, students can study part-time by attending LSHTM for two or three days per week during the teaching term, and spreading all the modules required to complete a master’s programme over two years.
 There are no evening or weekend classes.
 Depending on module selection, students may be required to attend for different days in each term.
-As the requirements for half-time study can vary, it is recommended to contact the relevant programme director with specific queries.
+As the requirements for part-time study can vary, it is recommended to contact the relevant programme director with specific queries.

-Students can also choose the split-study option studying over two years.
-Students taking the programme by split-study undertake 40 hours of study per week for a minimum of one term in Year 1, before then breaking for 12 months and returning to undertake the remainder of the programme in Year 2, also studying up to 40 hours per week.
+Students taking the programme by split-study undertake full-time study for a minimum of one term in Year 1, before then breaking for 12 months and returning to undertake the remainder of the programme in Year 2, resuming on a full-time basis.
 The proposed date for the split must be agreed with the programme director.
 With split-study, both Paper 1 and Paper 2 of the formal exams may be taken at the end of Year 1 or at the end of Year 2, providing the necessary formal teaching has been completed and after agreement from the programme director.

 The period of study for full-time DrPH students is a minimum of three years and a maximum of four years.
-Students are required to be in the School during the first term (September-December) for the taught course component and normally spend time in the School during the preparation of their OPA project.
-Students are also expected to spend time in the School preparing and presenting their research project plans to a DrPH Review Committee.
+Students are required to be at LSHTM during the first term (September-December) for the taught course component and normally spend time at LSHTM during the preparation of their OPA project.
+Students are also expected to spend time at LSHTM preparing and presenting their research project plans to a DrPH Review Committee.
 Over the course of their degree DrPH students are expected to spend at least 9 months full-time in London.

-Part-time MPhil/PhD students who are employed at the one the School’s specifically approved institutions may be eligible to carry out their research at their place of employment under the guidance of a supervisor at the School.
-Students interested in this method of study should contact the Registry for advice.
+Part-time MPhil/PhD students who are employed at one of LSHTM’s specifically approved institutions may be eligible to carry out their research at their place of employment under the guidance of a supervisor at LSHTM.
+Students interested in this method of study should contact the relevant Faculty Research Degree Manager for advice.